containers/containertoolbx.org/doc.md

 ```

 The label is meant to be used by maintainers of images to indicate that they have read this document and tested that their images work with Toolbx.

+#### Name

+Images SHOULD be uniquely named so that they don't collide with those created by others, and their names should reflect their purpose.
+For example, `ubuntu-toolbox` is a better name than `toolbox` because the `ubuntu-` prefix uniquely identifies it and states its purpose.

+By default, Toolbx containers are named after their corresponding images.
+If the image has a tag, then the tag is included in the name of the container, but it's separated by a hyphen, not a colon.
+For example, the default name for containers created from the `arch-toolbox:latest` images will be `arch-toolbox-latest` and those from the `fedora-toolbox:{{ page.fedora-version }}` images will be `fedora-toolbox-{{ page.fedora-version }}`.

+#### Paths

+Toolbx expects the following paths to have the specified attributes:
+* `/etc/host.conf`: If present, MUST be a regular file.
+* `/etc/hosts`: If present, MUST be a regular file.
+* `/etc/krb5.conf.d`: If present, MUST be a directory where the containers' `root` user can create a regular file.
+* `/etc/localtime`: If present, MUST be a regular file.
+* `/etc/machine-id`: If present, MUST be a regular file.
+* `/etc/resolv.conf`: If present, MUST be a regular file.
+* `/etc/timezone`: If present, MUST be a regular file.

 #### sudo(8)